westlab/Plugfest-2020/PITCHME.md

 - Sensor Node
   - Subscribe predefined Topic to receive TEDS request
-  /plugfest/ModeName/SensorName/TEDS/TEDSREQ [A]
+  /plugfest/ModeName/SensorName/TEDS/TEDSREQ [a]
   /plugfest/ModeName/SensorName/METATEDS/TEDSREQ
 - Application
   - Generate UniqID (according to MAC address and time)
   - Subscribe (wait) TEDS by using the topic of
   /plugfest/Node name/TEDS/TEDSRECV/[UniqID]
   - Publish UniqID to
-   /plugfest/NodeName/SensorName/TEDS/TEDSREQ [A]
+   /plugfest/NodeName/SensorName/TEDS/TEDSREQ [a]
 - Sensor Node
   - Receive ID by [A] and Publish TEDS to given Topic
-  /plugfest/Node name/TEDSRECV/[UniqID] [B]
+  /plugfest/Node name/TEDSRECV/[UniqID] [b]
   - Close the Topic
   Retain flag may simplify this process.
 However, this option implies the target broker does not have any retain and will implementation.